jgraph/www.diagrams.net-source/doc/getting-started-basic-flow-chart.md

 3. [Change the text style](/doc/faq/text-styles.html) of labels on the _Text_ tab.
    * Select a different _Font_ from the list.
    * Add _Bold_, _Italics_, or _Underline_.
-   * Change the justification to be left, right or centered.
+   * Change the justification to be left, right or centred.
    * Click on the colour button next to _Font Color_.
    <br /><img src="/assets/img/blog/basic-flow-text-tab.png" style="width=100%;max-width:200px;height:auto;" alt="Style label text via the Text tab in the format panel in diagrams.net">